 Overview of Product Manager vs Project Manager

 in strategizing and establishing the product to the market according to the requirement/customer needs.
 Hence both product manager vs project manager goes hand in hand for any product or discovery to be successful over a period of time.
-Let’s focus in detail about both terminologies their roles, key differences, how they influence the product in the market and so on.
+Let’s focus in detail about both terminologies, their roles, key differences, how they influence the product in the market, etc.

 It is important, to begin with, the definition of words Product and Project: